practicalli/clojure-web-services/relational-databases-and-sql/next-jdbc-library/index.md

 Using next.jdbc to connect to a database and run queries only a few steps

-* add `seancorfield/next.jdbc` as a project dependcy
+* add `seancorfield/next.jdbc` as a project dependency
 * require the `seancorfield/next.jdbc` in the relevant project namespace definitions
 * define a database specification (hash-map of database details or JDBC string)
 * create a connection  (optionally using a connection pool)